Georgia Recording Laws: Consent Rules and Penalties

 - Washington

-Best practice: If you’re recording calls with people in other states, either inform them or get all-party consent to be safe.
+Best practice: If you record calls with people in other states, either inform them or get all-party consent to stay safe.
+When in doubt, the more protective standard is the one to follow.

 Business Call Recording

-Georgia businesses can record calls for quality assurance, training, or compliance.
+Georgia businesses can record calls for quality assurance, training, or compliance purposes.
 Consent can be obtained through:

 - Verbal consent before the call begins